Climate report: Africa’s rare glaciers soon to disappear

 By 2030, up to 118 million extremely poor people, or those living on less than $1.90 a day, “will be exposed to drought, floods and extreme heat in Africa if adequate response measures are not put in place,” Sacko adds.

 Already, the U.N. has warned that the Indian Ocean island nation of Madagascar is one where “famine-like conditions have been driven by climate change.”
+And it says parts of South Sudan are seeing the worst flooding in almost 60 years.

 Despite the threats ahead to the African continent, the voices of Africans have been less represented than richer regions at global climate meetings and among the authors of the crucial Intergovernmental Panel on Climate Change scientific assessments.
 African participation in IPCC reports has been “extremely low,” according to Future Climate for Africa, a multi-country research program.